ferro/ferro/README.md

 * make cross-browser with Crossrider
 * put tips based on past usage (eg 'try out saving your session') in the broswer action tooltip and options page
 * class system for different types of suggestions
-* write some tests? need to mock chrome api for some parts
+* write tests, need to mock chrome api for some parts

 ### When the manifest command limit of 4 is lifted